chan18/chandudotcc/source/chandu-cc/input/index.md

 > I mostly do full stack development in my job

-But i am interested in various different technologies in the computer science and software industry.
-These are some of the interesting areas that i blog, Talk and build my side project around.
+I specialize in full-stack development in my current role, but my passion for the computer science and software industry extends to various other technologies.
+I enjoy blogging, giving talks, and working on side projects related to the following areas:

-**Languages** c99, C#, Javascript, Typescript, SQL
+**Languages**: I have experience with c99, C#, Javascript, Typescript, and SQL.

-**frameworks** .Net Core, Angular
+**Frameworks**: My expertise includes working with .NET Core and Angular.

-**Computer Science** Automata Theory, Compiler Design, Operating system, Distributed and Cloud Computing, Networking and Security, Computer Architecture, Computer Graphics.
+**Computer Science**: I have a deep interest in Automata Theory, Compiler Design, Operating Systems, Distributed and Cloud Computing, Networking and Security, Computer Architecture, and Computer Graphics.

-**Software Development** Web application development, Open source Development, SDK Development, API development, Game Engine and Simulator Development,  Memory Hacking, System Design, Query optimization, Dev Tools.
+**Software Development**: My experience spans web application development, open-source development, SDK development, API development, game engine and simulator development, memory hacking, system design, query optimization, and dev tools.

 --------------------------

-**currently i am learning**
+**Currently, I am actively learning the following:**

 > Programming Languages

 [C# 9](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/)